swiftlang/swift-syntax/CONTRIBUTING.md

     ```

 Swift-CI will automatically run the code generation step whenever a new toolchain (development snapshot or release) is published.
 It should thus almost never be necessary to perform the above build yourself.

-Afterward, SwiftPM can also generate an Xcode project to develop SwiftSyntax by running `swift package generate-xcodeproj`.

 If you also want to run tests locally, read the section below as testing has additional requirements.